 Medical School: Rocky Vista University College of Osteopathic Medicine

-College: BS, Chemistry & Global Development Studies, University of Virginia
+College: BS, Chemistry with a specialization in Biochemistry & Global Development Studies with a concentration on Global Public Health, University of Virginia

 Medical School: University of Virginia School of Medicine

-Bio: Emily graduated from the University of Virginia School of Medicine, where she also completed her BS in Chemistry and Global Development Studies.
+Bio: Emily Schutzenhofer is currently serving as Chief Resident within the GW Psychiatry Residency Program.
+Concurrently with residency, she is completing studies for an MPH in Health Promotion at the GW Milken Institute School of Public Health, and she conducts research oriented toward program implementation within the GW Global Mental Health EQUITY lab.
+She is also active in local organized psychiatry and in advocacy organizations such as the Climate Psychiatry Alliance, with which she is raising awareness about climate change and its impacts on mental health.
+Emily graduated from the University of Virginia School of Medicine, where she also completed her BS in Chemistry and Global Development Studies.
 Both in her undergraduate career and in medical school, she served in numerous leadership positions (President of National Leadership Council for the National Society of Collegiate Scholars, Medical Student Coordinator of UVA Latino Health Initiative, Chair of the Medical Society of Virginia (MSV) Medical Student Section Community Outreach Committee, Chapter President of AMA/Medical Society of Virginia, President of Women in Medicine Initiatives, President of the Psychiatry Interest Group, etc.).
 She was also elected by her peers into the Gold Humanism Honor Society.
 As a UVA Medical Design student fellow, she studied and practiced Human-Centered Design (Design Thinking) in the settings of global/community health and hospital quality improvement.

-Clinical Interests: Global mental health, cross-cultural psychiatry, working with the community, and working with the child and adolescent population.
+Clinical Interests: Global mental health, cross-cultural psychiatry, working with the community, consultation-liaison psychiatry and integrated mental health

 Hobbies: Cycling the bike trails around DC, hiking the mountains of Virginia, playing piano, traveling